Generating Evidential BEV Maps in Continuous Driving Space: Experiments

 \subsection{Implementation Details}

-In all our experiments, we set the input voxel size to \SI{0.2}{m}.
-The free space points are sampled with the configuration $h_{fs}=-1.5\,m, d_\textit{fs}=1m, s_{fs}=6\,m$.
+In all our experiments, we set the input voxel size to \SI{0.2}{m} to balance between computational overhead and performance.
+The free space points are sampled with the configuration $h_{fs}=-1.5\,m, d_\textit{fs}=1.5m, s_{fs}=7.5\,m$ on OPV2V.
+However, we increase $s_{fs}$ to $9m$ for V2V4Real dataset because it has a longer detection range in $x$-direction.
 During the geometric augmentation, the point cloud coordinates are scaled randomly in the range of $[0.95, 1.05]$ and then added with normally distributed $\mathcal{N}(0, 0.2)\,m$ noise.
 For the detection head, we generate two reference anchors at each observation point on the BEV map of stride four.
-These two anchors have the same size of $[l, w, h]=[4.41, 1.98, 1.64]\,m$ but different angles, $0^{\circ}$ and $90^{\circ}$, respectively.
+These two anchors have the same size, $[l, w, h]=[4.41, 1.98, 1.64]\,m$ for OPV2V and $[l, w, h]=[3.90, 1.60, 1.56]\,m$ for V2V4Real.
+However, they have different angles, $0^{\circ}$ and $90^{\circ}$, respectively.
 The anchors that have an {IoU} with the ground truth bounding boxes over 0.4 are regarded as positive, and those under 0.2 as negative; other anchors are neglected for calculating the loss during training.
 The negative samples are many more than the positive ones, leading to difficulties in the training process.
 Hence, we only randomly sample 512 negative samples for training.

-We first pre-train the U-Net with the $\mathcal{H}_\textit{semseg}$ head, and detection head for 50 epochs with the weight decay of $0.01$ using the Adam optimizer~\cite{kingma2014adam} parameterized with $\beta=[0.95, 0.999]$ and $ \gamma=0.1$.
-We use the learning rate of $lr = 10^{-3}$ for the first 20 epochs and $lr=10^{-4}$ for the last 30 epochs.
-Afterwards, we add the distribution head and train the whole network for another 25 epochs with $lr = 10^{-3}$ for the first ten epochs and $lr=10^{-4}$ for the last 15 epochs.
+We have trained the whole network from scratch for 50 epochs with weight decay of $0.01$ using the Adam optimizer~\cite{kingma2014adam} parameterized with $\beta=[0.95, 0.999]$ and $ \gamma=0.1$.
+We use multi-step learning-rate scheduler with a starting learning rate of $lr = 10^{-3}$ and two milestones at epoch 20 and 45.
+The learning rate decreases at each milestone by a factor of 0.1.